kjolley/BIGSdb_documentation/administration.rst

   actually use the database.
 Individual isolate records may not be available to every user if access control lists (ACLs) are configured for the database.

-* Submitter - can add and modify their own isolate data but not anyone elses.
+* Submitter (isolate databases only) - can add and modify their own isolate data but not anyone elses.
 A limited range of :ref:`Individual permissions <curator_permissions>` can be set for each submitter, so their roles can be controlled.
 A submitter with no specific permissions set has no more power than a standard user.

 * Curator - can modify data but does not have full control of the database.
   :ref:`Individual permissions <curator_permissions>` can be set for each